Ireland Country Commercial Guide

 Last published date:

 As a small, open economy, Ireland is vulnerable to geopolitical and global economic pressures.
-The full economic impact of Brexit and the implementation of the new trading relationship between the EU and the UK is still being assessed.
-Global tax reform will likely impact some business decisions, but Ireland’s position as an exporting nation and a destination for inward investment remains strong.
+The lessons of Brexit and the new trading relationship between the EU and the UK have aided government and industry planning for the United States-European Union framework agreement on reciprocal, fair and balanced trade.
+While global tax reform will likely impact some business decisions, Ireland’s stable political and economic environment should sustain its attractiveness for international business in the near term.

-Like other nations, Ireland is increasing its resources to fight cyber-attacks, and the government’s refusal to concede to a May 2021 ransomware attack on its national healthcare system has set a strong precedent to not give in to malicious behavior.
-Legislation to implement an investment screening regime around foreign direct investment in Ireland received parliamentary approval in late 2023 and is expected to be enacted by mid-2024 to give effect to EU Regulation 2019/452 in Ireland.
+Like other nations, Ireland is continually increasing its resources to fight cyber-attacks, and the government’s refusal to concede to a May 2021 ransomware attack on its national healthcare system has set a strong precedent to not give in to malicious behavior.
+Legislation to implement an investment screening regime for foreign direct investment in Ireland came into effect in January 2025.

 ×